An introduction to bruises

 - If possible, elevate the damaged area above the level of the heart as this will also decrease blood flow and leakage

-- Apply an arnica extract such as A.Vogel Arnica gel.
-As well as decreasing the amount of bruising and accelerating healing time, arnica gel will also reduce pain and inflammation.
+- Apply an arnica extract such as A.Vogel's Arnica Skin Cream.
+As well as decreasing the amount of bruising and accelerating healing time, arnica cream will also reduce pain and inflammation.

 Some people seem to bruise more easily than others.
 For most, this should not indicate a serious health problem.